TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-availabilityandconnectivity-imeconcounteringanerrorwhenconnecting-new-new-st.md

 # Connection timeouts

-* Ensure your application is using a login timeout of at least 15 seconds.
+When you are experiencing connection timeouts, please ensure your application is using a login timeout of at least 15 seconds.
 Also confirm that the database is not hitting the [limits](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu?WT.mc_id=pid:13491:sid:32745425/) of your selected service tier.

 ### **Azure SQL Connectivity Checker tool**